zed-industries/zed/docs/src/assistant/configuration.md

 #### Custom endpoints {#custom-endpoint}

-You can use a custom API endpoint for different providers, as long as it's compatible with the API structure.
+You can use a custom API endpoint for different providers, as long as it's compatible with the providers API structure.

 To do so, add the following to your Zed `settings.json`: